 (To download the call in Kannada, click here)

-India Foundation for the Arts (IFA) invites project proposals from government school teachers in Karnataka for arts education in their schools.
-This programme falls under the Kali-Kalisu initiative that aims to forge collaborations between teachers, the school community and local artists.
+India Foundation for the Arts (IFA) invites project proposals for arts education from government school teachers in Karnataka, for their schools.
+This call for proposals falls under the Kali Kalisu initiative that aims to forge collaborations between teachers, local artists, and the school community.

-The purpose of these grants is to encourage teachers to look beyond their subject teaching and explore the possibilities in arts education, create opportunities for teachers and artists across disciplines to become joint stakeholders in the school community and enrich curriculum and classroom teaching through artistic interventions.
+The purpose of these grants are to encourage teachers to look beyond their subject of teaching and explore possibilities in arts education, create opportunities for teachers and artists across disciplines to become joint stakeholders in the school community, and enrich curriculum and classroom teaching—through artistic interventions.
 We hope the grants will set in motion processes that will continue beyond the grant period.

 Who Can Apply:

-Administrators, Head Masters, Block Resource Persons, Cluster Resource Persons, Subject Teachers, and Arts teachers from government schools contexts in Karnataka, and Lecturers from the District Institutes of Education and Training (DIET).
+Administrators, Head Masters, Block Resource Persons, Cluster Resource Persons, Subject Teachers, Art Teachers from government schools, and Lecturers from the District Institutes of Education and Training (DIET) in Karnataka.

 (For more on the eligibility criteria please click here.)